-u releases.
-Continue to sponsor the Water and Earth Jamborees, Water Festival, Land and Range Judging Programs throughout the District.
-Provide public information on new programs, particularly those that include regulatory requirements.
-Seek opportunities to create information and education programs that are specific to surface water, groundwater and integrated surface and groundwater.
-Make sure that the public is provided access to water quality and quantity data collected by the District.
-Develop education programs that promote the sensible use of fertilizers, pesticides, and other potential contaminants.
-Continue to certify all producers in water quality management areas, to be in compliance with the Groundwater Management Plan.
-Develop a Facebook page and other social media tools.
-Keep updating district brochures and factsheets of programs and projects.
-Utilize the NRD's newsletter and website to provide the public with information regarding water programs and issues.
-Investigate the opportunities for an electronic newsletter.
-Continue to develop educational and informational programs targeted at youth, young adults and elderly.
+- Continue to incorporate information on the district's programs into local media releases. - Continue to sponsor the Water and Earth Jamborees, Water Festival, Land and Range Judging Programs throughout the District. - Provide public information on new programs, particularly those that include regulatory requirements. - Seek opportunities to create information and education programs that are specific to surface water, groundwater and integrated surface and groundwater. - Make sure that the public is provided access to water quality and quantity data collected by the district. - Develop education programs that promote the sensible use of fertilizers, pesticides, and other potential contaminants. - Continue to certify all producers in water quality management areas, to be in compliance with the Groundwater Management Plan. - Continue to utilize Facebook, Twitter, and other social media tools. - Keep updating district brochures and factsheets of programs and projects. - Utilize the NRD's newsletter and website to provide the public with information regarding water programs and issues. - Investigate the opportunities for an electronic newsletter. - Continue to develop educational and informational programs targeted at youth, young adults and elderly.